Progress so far

 From initial analysis of the recordings navigation will be achievable with minor works being undertaken to remove silt from a small number of locations along the route, typically on the approaches to bridges.
 A snap shot of the recordings is depicted below.
 Further analysis will be undertaken to extrapolate the recordings against river level recordings from the gauging station upstream of the survey site over the last five years.
 The Trust wishes to express its thanks to the Midland Canoe Club for their support with this endeavour.

-3:Derby Arm Scale Model – A team of 12 Rolls-Royce graduates and trainees are part-way through a project to create a working scale model of the proposed Derby Arm Boat Lift as their community project.
-The intention is to display the completed model in Derby’s Local Studies Library, in the newly refurbish Riverside Chambers building towards the end of 2017.
+3:Derby Arm Scale Model – A team of 12 Rolls-Royce graduates and trainees have completed a project to create a working scale model of the proposed Derby Arm Boat Lift as their community project.
+The model is now on public display in Derby’s Local Studies Library, in the newly refurbish Riverside Chambers building.
 The model has been carefully designed so that it can be used as a STEM education tool for school children across the city, teaching them about canals, mechanics, electronics and the latest manufacturing techniques.
 It will also be used to bring the Derby and Sandiacre Canal Trust’s regeneration plans to the attention of the wider public and potential private investors.
-So far the team have cleverly rescaled and landscaped the existing boatlift designs and are currently using 3D printing techniques to manufacture the components ready for assembly.
+Click here to read the news story about the installation.

 The video below shows some of the Derby Arm Scale Model components being 3D printed:

 4: Derwent Drone Footage – The Trust has commissioned a drone to film part of the river navigation journey footage, which will be incorporated into an animation of what the river navigation could look like.
 A segment of the drone footage is available to view here.
 The Trust wishes to express its thanks to Sky Eye Concepts Ltd.